SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 (Note that "OTP" means "one time programmable" memory - that is, once you "burn" a program there, it's there permanently.
 [SPI Flash](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) means flash memory connected over SPI)

-What matters most from the above text is the code; `fence 0,0` is best described in [this StackOverflow answer](https://stackoverflow.com/a/26374650) and is effectively a no-op here to enable the neat trick in the second paragraph.
+What matters most from the above text is the code; `fence 0,0` is described in [this StackOverflow answer](https://stackoverflow.com/a/26374650) and is effectively a no-op here to enable the neat trick in the second paragraph.
 We're not going to be burning OTP any time soon, so we'll ignore it.

 `li t0,0x20000000` and `jr t0` look very similar to the qemu code we saw above and there aren't any surprises: we load `0x20000000` into `t0` and then jump there.

 What happens at in SPI-Flash at `0x20000000`?
 As shipped, there's [a program](https://github.com/sifive/freedom-e-sdk/tree/f9271b91257e0a8a989faf3eff0757ee46694fe0/software/double_tap_dontboot) written there, whose source is reproduced in this directoy in `double_tap_dontboot.c`.
-That doesn't mean much to us since we'll be overwriting it, but it's neat (and very cool of SiFive!) to have the insight and be able to restore the program if we choose.
+That doesn't mean much to us since we'll be overwriting it, but it's neat (and very cool of SiFive!) to have the insight and be able to restore the program later if we so choose.

-## NEXT

-// TODO: Explain how we'll handle the difference between qemu and hardware and actually run some code from boot
+To summarise, the HiFive1 boots like this:

+- Start at `0x0001_0000` (this is the same as Qemu)
+- Jump to  `0x0002_0000` (start of OTP)
+- Jump to ~`0x0002_1FFF` (end of OTP)
+- Jump to  `0x2000_0000` (start of SPI-Flash)

+So we need some code to live at `0x2000_0000` unless we mess around with OTP (which we have no intention of doing).
+We'll investigate how to do that in the next part!

 ## Other Links